Skip to content

 Why didn't embeddings work for personal chatbot memory?

 On each turn the bot would have to embed the incoming message, scan a vector index, and concatenate retrieved passages into the prompt.
-For small personal knowledge bases, that's a lot of latency for a retrieval step that rarely finds something better than the system prompt would hold directly.
+For a small personal knowledge base, that's a lot of latency for a retrieval step that rarely finds something better than what the system prompt would hold directly.
 Embeddings shine when the corpus is huge; mine wasn't.

 Why did the multi-agent file-search approach feel too heavy?

-Two agents — one doing file search, one composing the reply — doubled the token usage and roughly doubled the latency.
-For a chatbot where the 'corpus' is a single curated JSON file about my life, a single agent with that JSON directly in the system prompt is faster, cheaper, and just as accurate.
+Two agents (one doing file search, one composing the reply) doubled the token usage and roughly doubled the latency.
+When the whole 'corpus' is a single curated JSON file about my life, one agent with that JSON directly in the system prompt is faster, cheaper, and just as accurate.

 What goes in the JSON memory file?